BENJAMIN DE SPIEGELAAR

 BENJAMIN DE SPIEGELAAR · 2026

-I live in a small municipality in the easternmost corner of Belgium, where Dutch, French, and German-speaking cultures meet.
-I speak four languages, none of them the language of diplomatic caution.
-This blog is the result.
+I live in a small placein the easternmost corner of Belgium, where Dutch, French, and German-speaking cultures meet.